-A-1 g) Any significant business or other events that have occurred over the reporting period that have had a material impact on the undertaking Atradius N.V.'s Insurance Financial Strength Rating was upgraded to 'A2' (outlook stable) by Moody's in March 2018.
+A-1 g) Any significant business or other events that have occurred over the reporting period that have had a material impact on the undertaking

+Atradius N.V.'s Insurance Financial Strength Rating was affirmed at 'A2' (outlook stable) by Moody's in November 2019.

-In October 2018, A.M.
-Best affirmed the Financial Strength Rating of A (excellent), outlook stable of parent Company Atradius N.V. and upgraded the Long-Term Issuer of Credit Ratings (Long-Term ICRs) of the Atradius rated entities from "a" to "a+" with a stable outlook.
+In November 2019, A.M.
+Best affirmed the Financial Strength Rating of A (excellent), outlook stable of parent Company Atradius N.V. and affirmed the Long-Term Issuer of Credit Ratings (Long-Term ICRs) of the Atradius rated entities at "a+" with a stable outlook.